coolzoom/trinitycore-patches/README.md

 http://www.realmsofwarcraft.com/bb

+This site also has the test servers for upcoming patches.
+Dark Psyon is the test server for 335a.

 Instead of posting an "issue" with suggestions or questions, try using the forums.
 I will try to check often and answer questions.

 There is a new prepatch.
 This patch must be used before using the patches you want, unless you are using an ALL patch, which already has the prepatch in it.
 You can now pick and choose which patches you wish to use, instead of being stuck with all of the patches.